colinyjchung/jinnzhong/content/posts/20230307-five-questions.md

 >
 > Pema Chödrön

-**Train yourself to get incrementally better at tolerating that anxiety, by consciously postponeing everything you possibly can, except for one thing.**
+**Train yourself to get incrementally better at tolerating that anxiety, by consciously postponing everything you possibly can, except for one thing.**